-(Manual, Chapter 9, Working with Sellers, pp. 229-247 and Chapter 19, Client and Customer Perspectives, pp. 684-686)
+(Manual, Chapter 9, Working with Sellers, pp. 228-247 and Chapter 19, Client and Customer Perspectives, pp. 686-689)

 - I. Solicitation of Listings [Digital REM search for: solicitation of listing] - A. Soliciting Listings of Other Firms/Brokers - 1.
 May constitute tortious interference with contractual relations which may be a basis for a civil lawsuit against soliciting broker and company - 2.
 Violates the Code of Ethics (Article 16) of the National Association of REALTORS® - 3.
 If a seller whose property is currently listed with another company initiates a conversation with a broker about the possibility the broker becoming their new listing agent, the broker - a.
 May discuss the terms of the possible listing agreement that would begin after the current listing expires - b.
-Should not suggest that the seller terminate the current listing agreement early - B. "Do Not Call" Laws and Rules (Federal www.donotcall.gov; fcc.gov/consumers/guides/stop-unwanted-robocalls-and-texts & NCGS 75-100 through 75-105; Manual, pp. 230-231) [Level 2] [Digital REM search for: do not call]
+Should not suggest that the seller terminate the current listing agreement early

-- 1. Do Not Call Registry managed by Federal Trade Commission [ftc.gov] - a.
+- B. "Do Not Call" Laws and Rules (National Do Not Call Registry; FCC Stop Unwanted Robocalls and Texts; & NCGS 75-100 through 75-105; Manual, pp. 229-230) [Level 2] [Digital REM search for: do not call] - 1.
+Do Not Call Registry managed by Federal Trade Commission - a.
 Check the national Registry at least once every 31 days - b.
 Maintain an internal company "Do Not Call" list for any additional consumers who asked to not be called - c.
-Keep complete records, especially of an unpermitted calls that are made inadvertently - 2.
+Keep complete records, especially of any unpermitted calls that are made inadvertently - 2.
 Brokers may not make telephone calls or send robotexts to anyone whose name appears on the Do Not Call Registry (with limited exceptions), even for the purpose of soliciting a listing (e.g., cold calling) - a.
 Prohibition includes calls - i.
 To solicit listings made to for sale by owner (FSBO) on the registry; however, brokers may call a registered FSBO owner on behalf of a prospective buyer-client who is interested in the FSBO property - ii.
 To homeowners with expired listings with another broker/ company; the "established business relationship" exemption only applies to expired listing broker, not to entire MLS membership - b.
 Exemptions, unless consumer asked to not be called - i.
 Express permission or invitation - ii.
 Established business relationship (Note: 18-month limit after last purchase, delivery or payment) - iii.
 Consumer inquiry or application (Note: 3-month limit) - iv.
 Personal relationship - c.
 Penalties - i.
-Federal: As of August 2020, up to \$ 43,792 per call with possibility for treble fines for willful violations - ii.
-NC: Up to \$500 for 1st violation, \$1000 for the 2nd, and \$5000 for subsequent ones within 2 years of 1st violation - C. CAN-SPAM Act [Level 2] - 1.
-National standards for the sending of commercial email regulated by Federal Trade Commission [consumer.ftc.gov] - 2.
+Federal: As of August 2020, up to \$ 50,120 per call with possibility for treble fines for willful violations - ii.
+NC: Up to \$500 for 1st violation, \$1000 for the 2nd, and \$5000 for subsequent ones within 2 years of 1st violation - C. Telephone Consumer Protection Act (TCPA) [Level 2] - 1.
+Primary federal telemarketing law passed in 1991 - 2.
+Governed by Federal Communications Commission - 3.
+Targets unsolicited text messages and phone calls

+- 4. Prior written consumer consent required prior to telemarketing via text or auto-dialer system - 5.
+All text communication must allow consumers to opt-out - D. CAN-SPAM Act [Level 2] - 1.
+National standards for the sending of commercial email regulated by Federal Trade Commission [https://consumer.ftc.gov] - 2.
 Restricts the sending of the same message indiscriminately to a large number of recipients (spam) by email - 3.
-Prominent Opt out option required for all mass marketing by email
+Prominent Opt out option required on all mass marketing by email